amilovanovikj/videosonik-devops/README.md

 ## Replicate the setup

-In order to replicate the setup for running these scripts you would need Ansible 2.9 and Vagrant 2.2.14 installed on the host running these scripts.
+**Note**: In order to replicate the setup for running these scripts you would need Ansible 2.9 and Vagrant 2.2.14 installed on the host running these scripts (a Linux machine).
+Also, this setup requires a minimum of 8GB of RAM and 10GB free storage space.
+***

 First, create a common folder and clone all three repos in it:
 ```bash